mehr-it/lara-transaction-waiting-events/README.md

     }

 #### Timeout and retry delay
-By default the listener waits up to 1s for transactions to complete.
+By default, the listener waits up to 1s for transactions to complete.
 If yet not complete, the handler job is released back to queue to be retried in 5s.
 If you are using long-running transactions, you might want to adapt these values: